meroxa/cli/docs/cmd/md/meroxa.md

 The Meroxa CLI allows quick and easy access to the Meroxa Data Platform.

 Using the CLI you are able to create and manage sophisticated data pipelines with only a few simple commands.
-You can get started by listing the supported resource types:

-meroxa resources list --types

 ### Options